thisislawatts/example-jobs/Recruiter.md

 <p><em><span style="font-weight: 400;">Unfortunately this role is not open to remote applications.</span></em></p>
 <p><strong>We’re looking for a talented recruiter with strong sourcing skills to join our recruiting team, helping to scale Snyk's Sales, Marketing and Customer-facing teams globally whilst contributing to building a great employer brand.</strong></p>
 <h3><strong>The role</strong></h3>
-<p><span style="font-weight: 400;">As a Recruiter for Snyk, you'll join the Go-To-Market (GTM) Recruiting team within our global People Tea.
+<p><span style="font-weight: 400;">As a Recruiter for Snyk, you'll join the Go-To-Market (GTM) Recruiting team within our global People Team.
 This role reports into our GTM Recruitment Lead, and supports hiring for sales, marketing, customer experience, and alliances teams.
 We've started scaling fast in a short space of time, so there are many opportunities ahead to build, automate and scale our hiring infrastructure at Snyk, which will mean a lot of cross-discipline collaboration, support and celebration.  </span></p>
 <h3><strong>You’ll spend your time:</strong></h3>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">driving new applications across North America for the roles that you’re responsible for</span></li>